AppsFlyerSDK/Unity/README.md

     <manifest xmlns:android="http://schemas.android.com/apk/res/android" android:installLocation="preferExternal" android:theme="@android:style/Theme.NoTitleBar"
     package="YOUR_PACKAGE_NAME_HERE"

+2.8 There is a way to initialize Appsflyer's Android unity plugin and to turn off the collect IMEI & android id flags.
+    The Appsflyer Override Activity should be removed from the manifest.xml file and use the default unity manifest.

+    Then, add this block of code (C#) in your start up scene:

+#if UNITY_ANDROID
+    AppsFlyer.setAppsFlyerKey ("APPSFLYER_DEV_KEY_HERE");
+    AppsFlyer.setAppID ("APP_PACKAGE_NAME");
+    AppsFlyer.setCollectIMEI (false);
+    AppsFlyer.setCollectAndroidID (false);
+    AppsFlyer.trackAppLaunch ();
+#endif

 3. Build and run the app.

    Please refer to chapter 10 at the Android SDK integration guide for testing the integration.